roseline-client/Rosaline-TOS/README.md

 - Violating these Terms & Conditions.
 - Harassment, abuse, or misconduct.
 - Tampering with or attempting to manipulate the client.
-- Spreading false or misleading claims about Rosaline.
+- Spreading false or misleading claims about Roseline.
 - Participation in harmful or illicit activities.

-Rosaline also reserves the right to **suspend or revoke your account access at any time, for any reason, with or without notice**.
+Roseline also reserves the right to **suspend or revoke your account access at any time, for any reason, with or without notice**.

 Bans may be **permanent**.
 Appeals are **not guaranteed**.

 ## Terms Updates
 - These Terms may be updated at any time without prior notice.
-- Continued use of Rosaline signifies your **acceptance of the latest version**.
+- Continued use of Roseline signifies your **acceptance of the latest version**.
 - You are required to comply with the most recent Terms & Conditions at all times.

 ---

-# Rosaline Media Program Terms
+# Roseline Media Program Terms

 If accepted into the Media Program: